mopi1402/cordova-HTTP/README.md

-cordovaHTTP With PostJSON, PUT and DELETE methods.
+cordovaHTTP With PostJSON, PUT, DELETE, PATCH, and HEAD methods.
 ==================

 Cordova / Phonegap plugin for communicating with HTTP servers.
 Supports iOS and Android.
 This version of the plugin has two types of POST, one which send Json payloads.
-It also has PUT and DELETE methods.
+It also has PUT, DELETE, PATCH and HEAD methods.

 ## Advantages over Javascript requests